loc12345pro/Hackintosh-Alder-Lake/README.md

   - Common: https://dortania.github.io/OpenCore-Install-Guide/config.plist/#creating-your-config-plist
   - For Commet Lake (also for Alder Lake): https://dortania.github.io/OpenCore-Install-Guide/config.plist/comet-lake.html#starting-point
 - Notes:
+  - **Always remember to update config.plist before adding/removing .aml, .efi, or .kext files**.
+  - Do not add DSDT.aml to config.plist because it's already in your firmware.
+  - Do not mix .aml files with .dsl files.
   - Just delete `PciRoot(0x0)/Pci(0x1b,0x0)` which is already exists in `Sample.plist`.
   - Do not add `PciRoot(0x0)/Pci(0x2,0x0)` because the macOS does not support iGPU UHD 730.
   - Just ignore parts related to Ethernet controller `Intel I225 NIC`.
+The mainboard does not have it.
   - We do not need `PciRoot(0x0)/Pci(0x1b,0x0)` to install macOS.
 Let's fix it later.
+  - In `Kernel->Quirks`, just set `DisableIoMapper` to `Yes` to keep `VT-D` enabled.
+Without `VT-D`, virtual machines may be affected.
   - Set `Kernel->Emulate` as described in: https://chriswayg.gitbook.io/opencore-visual-beginners-guide/advanced-topics/using-alder-lake#kernel-greater-than-emulate
   - For GPU support, please add options: `agdpmod=pikera unfairgva=1` to `boot-args`
   - For setting up the SMBIOS info, just use `MacPro7,1`: